 Clickable arrow icon In this article

-Top 5 Investment Options to Invest 1 Crore for Monthly Income
+Where to Invest 1 Crore for Monthly Income?

 Systematic withdrawal plans (SWPs) are a facility offered by mutual funds that allow investors to withdraw a fixed amount from their investment regularly.
 SWPs can help investors generate a regular income from their debt mutual fund investments.

-They can help investors avoid market timing risk and benefit from rupee cost averaging, as they withdraw a fixed amount irrespective of the market conditions.
+SWPs can also help investors avoid market timing risk and benefit from rupee cost averaging, as they withdraw a fixed amount irrespective of the market conditions.

 2. Fixed Deposits